Matthiola crassifolia

 Matthiola crassifolia, the thick-leaved stock, is a species of plant in the family Brassicaceae.

 Description

 Perennial, tomentose.
 Roots very thick.
 Flowering stems 20–80 cm.
 Radical leaves pinnatifid, sinuate or entire, reaching 16 cm long.
 Cauline leaves entire or folded on margins.
 Sepals white.
 1 cm long.
 Petals 20 mm, purple pink.
 Siliques 10 cm long over 4 mm wide, not tapered at apex.
 Stigma with two lateral projections at base.
+It is an endangered species.